Updated: October 2021

 Then, enter this command in the Mac OS terminal window:

-A podfile is a project-specific text file that specifies the library dependencies for a specific Xcode software project and resides in the project folder.
+A podfile is a project-specific text file that specifies the library dependencies for a specific Xcode software project and resides in the Xcode project folder (i.e., same folder as the ‘*.xcodeproj‘ file.
 A typical Podfile specifies the device platform and a list of libraries with some versioning info.
-Note: Since it is a simple text file, TextEdit or MS Word should not be used.
-A real text editor (e.g., UltraEdit) should be used.
+Note: Since it needs to be a text file, TextEdit or MS Word should not be used.
+A real text editor (e.g., Atom) should be used.

-After the Podfile has been created, it needs to be installed from the Mac OS terminal command line within the project folder (note: Xcode should not be open during this step).
+After the Podfile has been created, it needs to be installed from the Mac OS terminal command line from within the Xcode project folder (note: Xcode should not be open during this step).

 This command will create a pods project within Xcode and a project workspace file (*.xcworkspace).
 From this point on, the project workspace (*.xcworkspace) must be opened to continue with project software development instead of the xcode project file (*.xcodeproj).